Close

 • Return or onward ticket within 30 days

-• Proof of sufficient funds (75 USD per day)
+• Proof of sufficient funds (USD 75 per day)

 • Accommodation confirmation

-Electronic immigration and customs forms were introduced in December 2024 at Philip Goldson International Airport, with rollout to all ports of entry by the end of January 2025 and complete phase-out of paper forms by March 31, 2025.
+Electronic immigration and customs forms were introduced on 1 December 2024 at Philip Goldson International Airport, with rollout to all ports of entry by end of January 2025, and complete phase-out of paper forms effective 31 March 2025.
+All travelers must now complete the free online E-embarkation form before arrival.

 Visa Required

 Citizens of China, India, Russia, most African and Middle Eastern countries must obtain a visa in advance through Belizean embassies or consulates.
-Processing time for visas is approximately 30 business days.
+Processing time is approximately 30 business days.
+Indian citizens who hold a valid multiple-entry US, Canadian, or Schengen visa are exempt from the visa requirement for stays not exceeding 30 days.
+Visa fees vary by nationality; consult the Belize Immigration Department's official fee schedule for the exact fee applicable to your passport.

 Extensions and Longer Stays